Are Blade Helicopters A Good Choice To Start With?

 It all comes down to some very important criteria, much of which I talk about on my Best RC Helicopter page, but I will reiterate the specific features as they apply to Blade helicopters that are both time & money savers for most people who are first starting out in the Hobby.

 After that, we will look at each model they have so you can get a good idea of what models and features they offer.
-Feel free to skip down to that section if you're already familiar with Blade.
+Feel free to skip down to that section if you're already familiar with Blade helicopters.

 I guess the first criteria to look at is overall quality since the main reason we get into the hobby is to actually fly, and for a model helicopter to fly and stay flying, a base quality line is a necessity.

-Blade helicopters are all of pretty decent quality.
+Blade helicopters are all decent quality for the price.

-Sure, there have been duds over the years, but for the vast number of helicopters they have released over the past 15 years or so, there were & are way more good ones than bad ones.
+Sure, there have been duds, but for the vast number of helicopters they have released over the past 17 years or so, there were & are way more good ones than bad ones.

-Their track record in other words is very decent for the lower cost, entry level stuff.
+Their track record in other words is very good for the lower cost, entry level stuff.

-There is no question, there are some other low cost entry level brands out there that are just as good if not better such as XK Helicopters, but you don't get the same level of after sales support and help that Blade/Horizon Hobby offers.
+No question, there are some other low cost entry level brands out there that are just as good if not better such as GoolRC/Heli 101 and XK Helicopters, but you don't get the same level of after sales support and help that Blade/Horizon Hobby offers.

 You notice I keep calling Blade helicopters "Entry Level", why?

 Simply because that is exactly what they are.
-These are not $1000 dollar plus larger high end machines like Align, Mikado, Miniature Aircraft, MSH, Oxy or SAB that many experienced RC helicopter enthusiasts seek out and aspire towards.
+These are not high-end, expensive machines like Align, OMP Hobby, GooSky, Miniature Aircraft, SAB, Tron etc. that many experienced RC helicopter enthusiasts seek out and aspire towards.

-Blade helicopters are lower cost, small in size (nothing larger than a 480 size), ready to fly RC helicopters that offer a good introduction into the hobby for a reasonable price.
+Blade's pre-built RC helicopters are lower cost, small in size with nothing larger than a 360 size (not counting their two higher end kit-build Fusion 550 & 700), that offer a good introduction into the hobby for a reasonable price.

-For a few years, Blade actually did dabble in the larger & costlier higher end, 500 to 700 size electric helicopters, and they were actually fairly decent machines.
-However, for the rather high cost, they couldn't compete with the established high end brands such as Align, SAB, Mikado, HD, JR, Compass, etc.
+For a few years, Blade actually did dabble in the larger & costlier higher end, kit build 500 to 700 size electric helicopters.
+They were actually fairly decent machines and that incudes their current Fusion 550 & 700.
+However, for the rather high cost, they couldn't compete with the established higher end brands.
+It will therefore be interesting to see how the Fusion 550 and 700 are received this time round.

-What I and others have noticed however since Blade dabbled in the larger machines, is the quality of their smaller helicopters started getting better for the most part.
-A large RC helicopter requires a much higher level of build and component quality after all, and I personally feel Blade learned from their time producing the bigger birds; some of that has now filtered down into the smaller stuff.
+What I and others have noticed however since Blade dabbled in the larger machines, is the quality of their smaller helicopters started getting better.
+A large RC helicopter requires a much higher level of build and component quality after all, and I personally feel some of what Blade learned from their time producing the bigger birds; has now filtered down into the smaller stuff.

-Blade eventually got back to doing what it does best - produce lower cost, pre-built, smaller size helicopters aimed directly toward folks just starting out or are fairly new to the hobby.
+Blade is largely doing what it does best - produce lower cost, pre-built, smaller size RC helicopters aimed directly toward folks just starting out or are still fairly new to the hobby; again with the exceptions being the Fusion 550 & 700.

 Since I already touched on this, lets talk about after sales support...
 What is it?